sbslee/dokdo/README.md

 ## Introduction <a name="Introduction"></a>

 Dokdo is a Python package for microbiome sequencing analysis, which can be used as a standalone program and as a Python module.
-Dokdo is designed to be used with [QIIME2](https://qiime2.org/).
+Dokdo is designed to be used with [QIIME 2](https://qiime2.org/).
 For details, please see the Wiki page.
 Pull requests are welcome.

 ## Wiki <a name="Wiki"></a>

 The Wiki page is the official user documentation for Dokdo, including instructions, tutorials, and other important information.
-The page also documents select information and resources pertaining to QIIME2 that I find particularly useful.
+The page also documents select information and resources pertaining to QIIME 2 that I find particularly useful.

 ## Command Line Interface <a name="Command-Line-Interface"></a>